VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 listOfB = new ArrayList<D>(); // fine
 listOfB = new ArrayList<A>(); // compilation error
 ```
-`List` has many methods, some of them produces and some of them consumes generic values.
+`List` has many methods, some of them produce and some of them consume generic values.
 When you specify `extends T` you can use only methods producers:
 ```java
 B b = listOfB.get(0); // fine